 A feature wall can be a focal point in any room.
-Here is a quick, easy and budget friendly DIY Feature wall that I created.
+Here is a quick, easy, and budget-friendly DIY Feature wall that I created.

-After I had finalized on the location of the meeting/lounge space, it was time to get to work.
+After I had finalized the location of the meeting/lounge space, it was time to get to work.
 Since there was a window right next to it, I knew there would be a ton of natural light and I could get adventurous with the color.
 I decided to do a black!
 It was the first time I was using black on a wall, so my only odds were that if it didn’t work, I could get it repainted.

 This is what I got at the end of it.
 While I loved the black wall, I dint want it to absorb all the light.
 So the best way to reflect light is to use a mirror.
 I had previously used Bhuj Mirrors on my bedroom wall.

 I believe, why to use just one when you can use many.
 So I picked up some more mirrors of different shapes and sizes from Gurjari and they went on the wall.
 Any kind of gallery wall needs planning, so since this was a blackboard wall, it was all the easier to draw them out before hanging them.